Productive, smart and connected

 Digitalisation is a major transformative, cross-sectoral trend affecting all dimensions of sustainable urban development (New Leipzig Charter).
 For cities, this involves integrating digital technologies and processes to enhance operations and services, aligned with public needs.

-Resources cover how cities can adopt advanced digital solutions – such as artificial intelligence, data standardisation and data protection – in ways that optimise urban management, promote efficiency, and improve quality of life for all.
+Resources cover how cities can adopt advanced digital solutions – such as digital artificial intelligence, data protection management, and GDPR compliance – in ways that optimise urban management, promote efficiency, and improve quality of life for all.
+Emphasizing data security and data privacy, cities can ensure that digital communications and data digital processing are aligned with EU GDPR regulations.
+This approach helps prevent data leakage and data loss, ensuring robust data privacy and security measures are in place.

 See all resources